Curriculum

 Sex and Relationship Education is taught at Acle Academy as part of the Character and Culture curriculum.
 We also offer Careers Education through our KS4 Character and Culture curriculum that ensures students are fully prepared for the next steps in their education.

-Within the links below you will find a statement from the lead of each of our subjects, including curriculum maps of the content to expect.
+Within the links on the side of this page you will find a statement from the lead of each of our subjects, including curriculum maps of the content to expect.

 For any additional information regarding our curriculum, please contact Mr Newstead, Vice Principal, at snewstead@acle.norfolk.sch.uk